Chaos expansions

 C&C Karhunen—Loève expansion.

-It is not clear immediately, but this gives us a tool to track propagation of error through a model.
+It is not clear immediately, but this gives us a tool to track the propagation of error through a model.

 There is a veritable zoo of bases to consider.